lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	:name: portal_tut01_step02e

 	The color-magnitude diagrams, including the new scatter plot (right).

+**Notice:** The simulated data is visibly quantized in the above plot, and this will not be the case with real data.

 2.6.
 Interact with the plot.
 Hover over the data points with a mouse and see the x and y values appear in a pop-up window.